openwdl/wdl/SPEC.md

     File? f2
   }

+  # If baz.txt does not exist, this is an error.
+  File f3 = "baz.txt"

+  # If qux.txt does not exist, this is set to `None`.
+  File? f4 = "qux.txt"

   command <<<
     # If the user does not overide the value of `f1`, and /foo/bar.txt
     # does not exist, an error will occur when the file is accessed here.